Sign In / Sign Out

 - Map and Locations

-The business administration concentration is focused on a breadth of knowledge and skills needed for managing business operations.
-The degree provides the full business core plus a concentration with 18 hours of coursework focused on skills such as forecasting demand, planning inventory, purchasing services, conducting skillful negotiations, building strategies for the future and managing people, finances and risk.
+In the BA program in business with a concentration in business administration, students gain a breadth of knowledge and the skills needed for managing business operations.
+The program provides the full business core plus a concentration with 18 hours of coursework focused on skills such as forecasting demand, planning inventory, purchasing services, conducting skillful negotiations, building strategies for the future, and managing people, finances and risk.

 Business (Business Administration),